dvcorreia1984/ladder/README.md

 ### Import
 Click "Import CSV" and select a CSV file with a "Name" column.
 Each row will create a new player.

+## Testing the Ranking System

+To verify that the ranking system works correctly:

+1. Open the app in your browser
+2. Go to the **Ladder** screen
+3. Find a player ranked #2 or lower (e.g., Rank #5)
+4. Click the **Challenge** button next to a higher-ranked player (e.g., Rank #2)
+5. Enter the scores (winner score must be higher)
+6. Click **Record Match**
+7. The modal will close and the ladder will refresh
+8. Verify that:
+   - The winner now has the loser's old rank
+   - The loser moved down by 1 position
+   - All players between the old positions shifted down by 1

+Alternatively, you can use the **Record Match** tab to record a match and see the same ranking updates apply.

 ## Deployment

 The app can be deployed to: